-In Italian, there are many ways to say "the" and "a," which can be surprising for learners!
-These words are called articles, specifically definite (the) and indefinite (a, an) articles.
-Italian articles—just like Italian adjectives—will match the gender and number of the noun.
+In Italian, there are many ways to say the and a, which can be surprising for learners!
+These words that mean the are called definite articles, and the words that mean a are called indefinite articles.
+Italian articles—just like Italian adjectives—will change depending on the gender (masculine or feminine) and number (singular or plural) of the noun.
 There are also different forms of articles for words starting with a consonant and those starting with vowels or special combinations of consonants.

 Here’s what you need to know about which article to use for different Italian nouns.